 Missouri Children’s Trust Fund Outcomes Rate Card

-Develop and launch a pilot outcomes rate card with Missouri’s Children’s Trust Fund to advance outcomes for children and families in Missouri and pave the way for broader adoption of Pay for Success within the State.
+Develop and launch a pilot outcomes rate card with Missouri’s Children’s Trust Fund to advance outcomes for children and families in Missouri and pave the way for broader adoption of outcomes-based funding within the state.

 Outcomes-focused Texas Prevention and Early Intervention Programs